emmabailey94/GenomeGit/Readme.md

 ## Typical usage

 ### 1. Initializing the repository
 The repository can be initialized by typing ```genomegit init```, which will create a *.gnmgit* directory.
 This directory will contain all the genomic data stored in the repository, including the *.git* repository itself.
-Additionally, is possible to clone an existing repository using ```genomegit clone <url>```, which will create a *.gnmgit* with the cloned contents inside.
+Additionally, it is possible to clone an existing repository using ```genomegit clone <url>```, which will create a *.gnmgit* with the cloned contents inside.

 ### 2. Parsing genome assembly files
 The genome assembly of interest needs to be provided in form of a FASTA file, located in the same directory where the *.gnmgit* repository has been initialized.
 This file can then be processed by typing `genomegit parse <filename>```, which will result in the creation of a *Genome* folder storing all the assembly information in form of git-compatible objects.